New-College-MCR/mcr-website/content/services/bar.md

 __‘How can I sign up?’, you ask!__

-Contact our Bar Rep, Dorian Muntean (dorian.muntean@new.ox.ac.uk)
+Contact our Bar Rep, Alysia Martinez (alysia.martinez@new.ox.ac.uk)